 MVP created to promote Simbol, a social API for VR on the Web.
-This WebVR experience was designed and coded to introduce people to basic WebVR concepts and features.
+This WebVR experience was designed and coded to introduce newcomers to some basic WebVR concepts and features.

 The design concept behind this project was to build kind of a The Matrix Stockroom, where the users joining the session can enter VR mode, talk to each other, and see both the code being typed on the WebVR IDE by a more experienced user and the objects being spawned in the A-Frame scene.